NCAlgebra/NC/DOCUMENTATION/MANUAL/TeX.md

 	<< NCTeX`

 `NCTeX` does not need `NCAlgebra` to work.
 You may want to use it even when not using NCAlgebra.
-It uses `NCRun`, which is a replacement for Mathematica's Run command to run `pdflatex`, `latex`, `divps`, etc.
+It uses [`NCRun`](#PackageNCRun), which is a replacement for Mathematica's Run command to run `pdflatex`, `latex`, `divps`, etc.

 **WARNING:** Mathematica does not come with LaTeX, dvips, etc. The package `NCTeX` does not install these programs but rather assumes that they have been previously installed and are available at the user's standard shell.
-Use the `Verbose` options to troubleshoot installation problems.
+Use the `Verbose` [option](#NCTeX_Options) to troubleshoot installation problems.

-With `NCTeX` loaded you simply type `NCTeX[expr]` and your expression will be converted to a PDF image after being processed by `LaTeX`.
+With `NCTeX` loaded you simply type `NCTeX[expr]` and your expression will be converted to a PDF image which, by default, appears in your notebook after being processed by `LaTeX`.
+See [options](#NCTeX_Options) for information on how to change this behavior to display the PDF on a separate window.

 For example: